NaverCloudPlatform/terraform-provider-ncloud/docs/resources/mongodb.md

 * `subnet_no` - (Required) The ID of the associated Subnet.
 * `cluster_type_code` - (Required) MongoDB cluster type code determines the cluster type of MongoDB.
 Options: STAND_ALONE | SINGLE_REPLICA_SET | SHARDED_CLUSTER
 * `image_product_code` - (Optional) MongoDB image product code.
 If not entered, it is created as a default value.
 It can be obtained through [`data.ncloud_mongodb_image_products`](../data-sources/mongodb_image_products.md).
+* `engine_version_code` - (Optional) MongoDB engine version code.
+Only entered when `generation_code` is G3, If not entered, generate with the latest version currently available.
 * `member_product_code` - (Optional) Member server product code.
 It can be obtained through [`data.ncloud_mongodb_products`](../data-sources/mongodb_products.md).
 Default: select the minimum specifications and must be based on 1.
 Memory and 2.
 CPU
 * `arbiter_product_code` - (Optional) Arbiter server product code.
 It can be obtained through [`data.ncloud_mongodb_products`](../data-sources/mongodb_products.md).
 Default: select the minimum specifications and must be based on 1.
 Memory and 2.
 CPU
 * `mongos_product_code` - (Optional) Mongos server product code.
 It can be obtained through [`data.ncloud_mongodb_products`](../data-sources/mongodb_products.md).
 Default: select the minimum specifications and must be based on 1.
 Memory and 2.
 CPU